Flavors: Unflavored, Chocolate, Vanilla, Mocha, Cinnamon Bun, Cookies N Cream

 I can’t speak for all flavors here of course, but I really liked the cinnamon bun flavor.

-That being said, there was a bit of a chalky taste, and the tiniest bit of aftertaste.
+- There was a bit of a chalky taste, and a bit of aftertaste.
 Nowhere near as bad as many other vegan protein powders, but definitely there.

 So while I liked the shake overall, I couldn’t give it a perfect score due to those reasons.